Maxbleu/MCP-F1data/README.md

 The original data has been:
 - Imported and structured into a PostgreSQL database
-- Exposed through a custom REST API
+- Exposed through a custom MCP
 - Optimized for efficient querying

 The original data is provided "as-is" without warranties of any kind,